Will Smith, Lady Gaga, Ben Affleck score SAG nominations

 The SAG Awards, presented by the actors guild SAG-AFTRA, are among the most reliable Oscar bellwethers.
 Seldom does a movie or performance not nominated by the screen actors end up winning at the Academy Awards.
 Actors make up the biggest percentage of the film academy, so their choices have the largest sway.

 But last year, SAG and the academy diverged more than usual.
 Only one of its acting winners — Daniel Kaluuya (“Judas and the Black Messiah”) — repeated at the Oscars.
 (The other SAG winners were Chadwick Boseman and Viola Davis in “Ma Rainey’s Black Bottom,” and Yuh-Jung Youn in “Minari.”)
-The Aaron Sorkin courtroom drama “The Trial of the Chicago 7” won best ensemble at a virtual SAG Awards while Chloé Zhao’s “Nomadland” — which included many nonprofessional actors and went unnominated for ensemble — triumphed at the Oscars.
+The Aaron Sorkin courtroom drama “The Trial of the Chicago 7” won best ensemble at a virtual SAG Awards while Chloé Zhao’s “Nomadland” — which included many nonprofessional actors and went unnominated for SAG’s ensemble award — triumphed at the Oscars.

+That history will give hope to supporters of Kristen Stewart (“Spencer”), maybe the most notable performer overlooked Wednesday.
+Others that missed out include Peter Dinklage (“Cyrano”), Ciarán Hinds (“Belfast”) and Rachel Zegler (“West Side Story”).

+While some have rooted for some of the year’s most popular blockbusters to give the flagging Oscars a populist jolt, “Spider-Man: No Way Home,” “Dune” and “No Time To Die” received no major nominations from the actors guild.
+“Dune” and “No Time to Die” did, though, join “Black Widow,” “The Matrix Resurrections” and “Shang-Chi and the Legend of the Ten Rings” in the stunt ensemble category.

 The 28th annual SAG Awards are to be held Feb.
 27 and will be broadcast on TNT and TBS.
 The Oscars are scheduled for March 27.